 Everything is product/service oriented.
 Well history is something that can be falsified in the long run.
 But in the short run, it cannot if you take the time to research it well!
 For the average gullible citizen, superficial knowledge is not enough to make a smart decision.

-The Major problem with Krav Maga is the approach to the content to push into a short curriculum.
+The Major problem with Krav Maga is the approach to the content to pushed into a short curriculum.
 Misunderstanding the concept is the basic element for this problem.
 The original Israel Defense Force had a relatively short curriculum listing less than one hundred and fifty techniques that can be taught intensively in less than a week's time.
 In shorter courses there was tendency to extract techniques from the curriculum and serve them to the public.

 Moreover, it is very important that you tell them to try and connect the dots and give them at least a good overview of all the essence of self-defense.
 If you are too broad about this, you are not deserved to be called a Krav Maga instructor!